tferi/templateFX/README.md

 TemplateFX is a JavaFX UI definition and reconciliation library, written in Scala.
 It brings React.js-like functionality to the JVM.

 The library offers a declarative, typesafe interface for describing UI fragments.
 It's a typesafe FXML alternative which allows its users to define templates as the function of some input.
+The template language is easy to use, and it allows users to effectively decouple UI-specific code from the business logic of the application.
+Users also gain the ability to regenerate the templates based on different input, and reconcile the result with the scene graph.
+This means that the library will ensure that the state of the UI conforms to the specification in the template.

+To see how it works in practice, see the [example application](examples/src/main/scala/com/tothferenc/templateFX/examples/todo), or just check out its [view definition](examples/src/main/scala/com/tothferenc/templateFX/examples/todo/view/TodoView.scala)!

 To render a vertical list of Strings or a placeholder if the list is empty, we could write:
 ```